lennygir/polito-se2-23-02-thesis/README.md

 The "Status" column includes a tooltip legend for better understanding of the different statuses associated with requests.
 By using the RequestRow component, it iterates through each request object to render rows in the table according to the defined headers.

+### Sidebar

+This component named Sidebar represents a navigation sidebar.
+The sidebar includes tabs for various functionalities based on the user's role, such as proposals, applications, start requests, and notifications.
+It also has a "Settings" tab and a logout button.

 ### StudentCareerRow

 StudentCareerRow component generates a row in a table, each row representing a specific course taken by a student.